 Glory be to God for dappled things –

 In the opening line of the poem, Hopkins plays his homage to God for having created “dappled things “in this world.
-These dappled things are an evidence of God’s glory.
+These dappled things are evidence of God’s glory.
 The poet takes pleasure in the “pied beauty” of Nature – its dappled and variegated appearance.
 Here the meaning of “dappled things” refers to the multi-coloured and spotted things; mottled thing.
-Actually the word “pied” in the title consists of the same meaning.
+Actually, the word “pied” in the title consists of the same meaning.

 For skies of couple-colour as a brinded cow;